 Every spring after the Detroit Michigan new Car showing it comes here to Canada.
 The biggest new car show is at the Metro Toronto Convention Center, Toronto, Canada.
 Having said that, every spring we have every intention to go, but lately, have you seen the traffic going in and out of the Toronto area?
 It’s every bit as bad as described on the news.
 Bedlam.

-So sorry, maybe next year.
+So sorry, maybe I will go next year.

 The latest Via Rail advertisement states “take a train and leave the driving to us.”
 Not a bad idea.
 It takes you downtown and stops two blocks from the car show.
 With a short walk, before you know it, you’re signing on the dotted line for a new car.
 But it’s not the car show I’m advertising and I’m not advertising Via Rail train service.